hirosystems/docs/docs/smart-contracts/devnet.md

 ## Configuring DevNet

 By default, DevNet launches a local Stacks 2.0 testnet with a fixed block time of 30 seconds.
-It runs Docker images that host a Bitcoin node, a Stacks Node, the Stacks API, the Stacks Explorer, and the Bitcoin Explorer.
+It runs Docker images that host a Bitcoin node, a Stacks Node, the Stacks API, the Explorer, and the Bitcoin Explorer.
 The default settings should be adequate for most developers, but you can change many of the settings to customize your development environment.